dougransom/toon/copilot_draft.md

-Here’s the full answer reformatted into a **Markdown document** so you can commit it to Git or archive it as documentation.
+Got it — here’s the **complete all‑in‑one Markdown document** with everything: the TOON Prolog implementation, DCG parser, DCG emitter, and inline DSL example.
+You can copy this straight into a file (e.g. `docs/toon.md`) and commit it to Git.

 ---